ha-wa-jajaja/BE_NiceToMeetYou/README.md

     * Include both upgrade and downgrade paths
 2. Implement proper database indexing strategies for optimal query performance

+## Code Quality Requirements
+1. Implement logging system:
+    * Log all critical operations
+    * Implement proper error handling
+2. Follow PEP 8 style guide for Python code
+3. Well Doc-String for all major functions and classes
+4. Implement type hints for better code clarity

+## Advanced Requirements (Optional, not required, just a bonus)
+1. Implement unit tests for at least 90% coverage rate.
+2. Implement automated scheduled scraping.
+3. Use a Websocket service to immediately notify the frontend when new news is scraped.
+4. The implemented news list API should be able to withstand a 100 QPS load test.

 ## Testing Requirements
 1. Implement comprehensive unit tests with minimum 90% coverage:
     * Test all API endpoints